-Section A comprised Personal Data while Section B comprised of organizational paranoia and employee performance.
+Section A comprised Personal Data while Section B comprised organizational paranoia and employee performance.
 The response format was a 5-point Scale, weighted 1-5: Strongly Disagree (SD), Disagree (D), (U), Agree (A) and Strongly Agree (SA).
 Cronbach’s Alpha coefficient was used to measure the internal consistency of the constructs.
 Descriptive and inferential statistics were used to analyze the data for the study.
-The data generated was retrieved, analyzed and the hypothesis tested using Spearman Rank Correlation on the platform of Statistical Package for Social Sciences (SPSS) Version 21.0.
+The data generated was retrieved and analyzed and the hypothesis was tested using Spearman Rank Correlation on the platform of Statistical Package for Social Sciences (SPSS) Version 21.0.
 Coefficients were used to interpret data.
 Spearman rank correlation coefficient (rho) was used to measure the relationship between organizational paranoia and employee performance.

 4. RESULT AND DISCUSSION OF FINDINGS